 Bringing a reusable water bottle is yet another way to ensure that you are making smart decisions while trying not to pollute the environment.

-It’s always important to stay hydrated and use a recyclable drink container will let you do just that.
+It’s always important to stay hydrated, and using a reusable bottle will let you do just that.

 16) Easy snack food like granola bars or nuts: